ZapomniGo/zapomnigo-client/src/app-components/README.md

-# Pretty self explanatory.
-Component directories will be contained here.
+Component directories are be contained here.
 Project structure should be as follow:

 SomeComponent-dir